iobroker-community-adapters/ioBroker.countdown/README.md

 The MIT License (MIT)

-Copyright (c) 2026 iobroker-community-adapters <iobroker-community-adapters@gmx.de>
-Copyright (c) 2025, iobroker-community-adapters <iobroker-community-adapters@gmx.de>
+Copyright (c) 2025-2026 iobroker-community-adapters <iobroker-community-adapters@gmx.de>
 Copyright (c) 2019-2024 jack-blackson <blacksonj7@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy